LucasO21/retail_analytics/README.md

 of making a purchase in the next 90 days (92%).
 However while this customer did make a purchase, the amount spent was over -$3K less than what the model predicted ($733 actual vs $3216 predicted).
-This customer will be a prime candidate to reach out to and recommend additional products to purchase (see product recommender tab) to try and increase their future spend.
+This customer will be a prime candidate to reach out to and recommend additional products to purchase (see product recommender tab), to try and increase their future spend.
 In contrast, we can see analysis for customer 17340 below.